How to Construct an Investment Portfolio

 If unsure about the strategy of a particular fund, you might have to roll up the sleeves and do a little digging.
 You can do that by searching the fund in Morningstar and clicking on the "Portfolio" tab on the main page.
 A full breakdown of the fund and it's holdings will be summarized for you.

 Please note that this post is not meant to be an all-inclusive portfolio construction tutorial, as there is so much more we could delve into with a mind-numbing amount of detail.
 Nor is this post meant to be personalized investment advice, as everyone's situation is different.
-Rather, this commentary is simply meant to inform, educate, and help lay the groundwork for better all-around portfolio construction.
+Rather, this post is simply meant to help educate and lay the groundwork for better all-around portfolio construction.
 For specific advice about your own portfolio, please seek one-on-one guidance from a qualified financial professional.

 Any further thoughts or ideas you would like to add?
 Please feel free to share in the comments below!